Bentley B. Allan

 bentley.allan [at] jhu.edu

 I am an Associate Professor of Political Science an affiliate of the Ralph O’Connor Sustainable Energy Institute at Johns Hopkins University.
-I conduct both academic research and practical work on the political economy of decarbonization, clean energy supply chains, industrial policy, the history and theory of international order, and the role of science in politics.
+I conduct both academic research and policy work on the political economy of decarbonization, clean energy supply chains, industrial policy, the history and theory of international order, and the role of science in politics.
 In my engagement work, I collaborate widely with governments, industry, and civil society to advance climate solutions.

 I am the founder and co-director of the The Net Zero Industrial Policy Lab.
 The current work of the lab encompasses distilling international best practices for industrial policy, the politics and technology of clean energy supply chains, and understanding emerging global institutions to support industrial policy.
-The lab has been generously supported by the Ralph O’Connor Sustainable Energy Institute and the Center for Economy and Society at Johns Hopkins University.

 I am currently working on a second book entitled Climate Formations: Nature, Knowledge, and Geopolitics in the History of Climate Politics.
 My first book, Scientific Cosmology and International Orders (Cambridge University Press, 2018), won the American Political Science Association’s Don K. Price Award for the best book in Science, Technology, and Environmental Politics.
 My academic articles have been published in International Organization, International Studies Quarterly, Review of International Political Economy, and European Journal of International Relations.